+Meeting the minimum admission requirements does not guarantee you entry into this course.
 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

 If you have completed study with another university or institution and believe you are eligible to receive credit for skills and past study, you can apply for advanced standing.

-Applications for advanced standing can be made after a discussion with your course coordinator or academic adviser.
+Applications for advanced standing can be made after a discussion with your course chair or academic adviser.

-Before you apply, consider whether you also wish to apply for:
+Before applying, you should consider whether you also want to apply for:

 - Special admission programs: Depending on your life circumstances you may be eligible for special consideration of your application.